ErUr/floating-librarian/README.md

 ⚠ I cannot guarantee compliance with best practices here (yet). ⚠

 # The Floating Librarian
-A slack app to manage your book collection, lend out or borrow books and share your passion for books with your team mates
+A slack app to manage your book collection, lend out or borrow books and share your passion for books with your teammates

 ![Mascot image](docs/img/mascot.png?raw=true "The mascot")